How to Lower Construction Insurance Costs with Video Monitoring

 If you’re wondering why worker’s comp and employer liability premiums keep rising, the following statistics shed some light.

-How Video Monitoring Can Help: Monitored cameras help spot unsafe conditions before they become a liability.
-If you check the footage yourself, you’ll see it on the feeds if employees aren’t wearing PPE when they should be, for example.
-Similarly, you’ll notice unsafe work practices or areas before it’s too late.
-Plus, workers who know someone is watching are less likely to break the safety rules.
+How video monitoring can help: Monitored cameras help spot unsafe conditions before they become a liability.
+If you check the footage yourself, you’ll notice unsafe work practices or areas before it’s too late.
+Plus, workers who know someone is watching may be more likely to follow safety protocols.

 All of this can help drive down the number of accidents on your site, reducing your overall risk.
 That means your premiums for worker’s comp and liability will be lower.
 It can also reduce how often you’re sued and what you’re paying out in deductibles.
 You’ll also be less likely to have business interruptions or pay out overtime to cover for injured employees.